tarmstrong/poutine_maker/tutorial/part2.md

 ## A More Advanced Formatter

-Now, I'm not a boring person, so I wanted to format my field data in an exciting way using the HTML Canvas API.
+The basic formatter works, but I wanted to format my field data in an exciting way using the HTML Canvas API.
 Here's the PHP code that creates the canvas tag:

 The first step is to add my Javascript file to the page.